- Doxycycline is a prescription antibiotic that is effective against acne.

-- For optimal results, doxycycline is usually taken for three to four months.
+- Doxycycline is usually taken for three to four months

 Contents